intershop/helm-charts/charts/iom/docs/ToolsAndConcepts.rst

 Kubectl is a command-line interface to control Kubernetes clusters.
 It is part of Kubernetes, see https://kubernetes.io/docs/reference/kubectl/overview/.

 Since it is a client which runs on the machine used to control the Kubernetes-cluster, it has to be installed separately.
 For this reason, it is listed as a separate tool.
-In the narrow sense, it is not required to operate IOM, but it is used in this document within the section `Examples <TODO>`_, to view the status of Kubernetes-objects.
+In the narrow sense, it is not required to operate IOM, but it is used by `Example: local Demo running in Docker-Desktop <ExampleDemo.rst>`_ and `Example: Production System in AKS <ExampleProd.rst>`_, to view the status of Kubernetes-objects.

 Helm
 ====